IDeletedSystem64/blueheartforever-web/README.md

 You can find images to use as references here: https://cloud.system64.dev/index.php/s/jNwQQ8rqokWckf8

 Just no NSFW, Gore or anything like that please.
 You can send art via email at ideleted@system64.dev, or Discord at ``sunburst.``

+The repository has been archived and can no longer be edited, Thank you to everyone who contributed and took the time to add something to the memories book 💙